Purushamedha: The Human Sacrifice

 “There is, however, in addition to the textual references to human sacrifice, also physical evidence of its performance, such as archaeological remains of human skulls and other human bones at the site of fire-altars, together with the bones of other animals, both wild and tame (horse, tortoise, pig, elephant, bovines, goats and buffalos).”
 On Hinduism, p.217, By Wendy Doniger, OUP USA, 2014

-This story is also mentioned in Rig Veda but it doesn’t give much detail, but supplementary texts do elaborate this story, it talks about the freeing of Shunashepa from the slaughter.
+This story is mentioned in Rig Veda which is elaborated in supplementary texts, it talks about the freeing of Shunashepa from the slaughter.
 Human sacrifice of Shunashepa proves that human sacrifice existed in the Vedic period and the Vedic god Varuna asking for a human sacrifice proves that it was very much Vedic.

 Rig Veda 5.2.7 Thou from the stake didst loose e’en Śunaḥśepa bound for a thousand; for he prayed with fervour.
 So, Agni, loose from us the bonds that bind us, when thou art seated here, O Priest who knowest.